kubenav/docs/docs/mobile/manual.md

 The output from the first command can now be used for the `Certificate Authority Data` field and the output from the second command for the `Token` field.

+!!! attention
-> **Attention:** The specified RBAC rules from the example provide full cluster access wihtout any restrictions.
+    The specified RBAC rules from the example provide full cluster access wihtout any restrictions.
 More information can be found in the Kubernets documentation: [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).